 Patientory and Solve.Care give patients more control over their medical data and make it easier for them to share it with healthcare practitioners.
 Patientory uses the blockchain to create a secure and tamper-proof record of a patient’s medical data.
 Solve.Care leverages the blockchain to create a decentralized healthcare ecosystem where patients can own and control their own medical data.

 Medicine authentication.
 The blockchain’s ability to establish an immutable transaction history can be used in the pharmaceutical industry.
 Blockchain-powered pharma solutions can verify the origins of medical drugs and identify fake medicines.

 Supply chain management.
-Medical drug traceability, mentioned above, can also enhance supply chain management.
+Medical drug traceability can also enhance supply chain management.
 Interoperability between blockchain networks can allow pharmaceutical companies to track their products’ movements from the source to the end consumer.
 Some projects already combine blockchains with the Internet of Things (IoT) and artificial intelligence (AI) for planning manufacturing processes and forecasting demand for certain drugs.

 Health insurance.
 When used in insurance applications, the blockchain can optimize patient data management and reduce regulatory and compliance costs.
 It can also improve interactions and secure payments among healthcare professionals, insurance companies, and patients.
 Moreover, the data transparency offered by blockchain technology can help solve the issue of multiple intermediaries throughout the lifecycle of a health insurance policy.

 For example, CuraBlox is a blockchain-based tool designed to simplify claim identification and payment administration within healthcare organizations.
 It aims to help providers manage the value-based reimbursement model and save time on administering value-based contracts.